 What You’ll Do to Make Brown Sugar Icing

 In a small sauce pan combine the sugar, cream, butter, and salt and bring just to a boil over medium heat, whisking all the time.
-Remove the pan from the heat and let the icing cool long enough to reach a spreadable consistency.
+Remove the pan from the heat, stir in the vanilla, and let the icing cool long enough to reach a spreadable consistency.
 Spread the frosting over the top and sides of the cake, or, pour the frosting on top and let it drip down the sides of the cake in glorious, sugary ribbons.